kevinjl321/frc-scouting/README.md

 ```
 conda create -n name_of_my_env python
 ```
-Put yourself in this environment by running:
+Put yourself in the environment by running:

 ```
 source activate name_of_my_env